CSCI1090-S24/ps2/README.md

 * Ask the user for an integer between 10 and 100.
 Save that to a variable called `firstnum`.
 * Ask the user for a second integer that is less than 4.
 Save that to a variable called `secondnum`.
 * Repeat back to the user the two numbers that they entered.
+* Print out their sum.
-* Print out their sum and product.
+* Print out their product.
 * Print out the first number raised to the power of the second number.
 * Print out the remainder you get when you divide the first number by the second number.